Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 You may have read the above section and thought the 70-20-10 budget is just too simple for you.
 You may prefer breaking down all of your income and spending in a much more detailed and specific manner.

-If you think your personality fits better with more strict, detailed planning, then try a more complex budgeting template.
-The goal here is to get better with your money, not to fit yourself into a mold that isn’t right for you.
+If you think your personality fits better with stricter, detailed planning, then try a more complex budgeting template.
+The goal here is to create better budgeting with your money, not to fit yourself into a mold that isn’t right for you.

 Not everyone can live on 70% of their income